MateMonkey/ios.MateMonkey/README.md

 * receive parameters from website and show dealer directly in app
 * find a good way to show the dealer type in the dealer detail view

+## Past Releases ##

+### 1.0 ###

+Basic functionality:
+* search for dealers on a map
+* filter dealers by type (bar, retail, etc.)
+* add new dealers and edit existing ones

 ## Issues ##
 Tracked via github's bugtracker

-## Why is this Open Source? ##
-Because [MateMonkey](https://github.com/MateMonkey) is open source, too (at least in parts)!
-Also, I want to improve my coding skills by coding "out in the open".
-Anyone can participate and help make the code and the app better by contributing.

 ## Before you contribute ##
-Please check out what I am working on in the development branch.
-If you want to make significant changes to the app, please contact me first or open an issue.
-Improvements to my code will be happily merged!
+Please have a look at the development branch.
+If you want to make significant changes to the app, let's first discuss it (just open an issue).
+Improvements to the code will be happily merged!